cfpb/grasshopper/README.md

         $ docker-compose -f docker-compose-dev.yml up -d

+    Then run `cd` into the grasshopper-ui directory and run

+        $ grunt docker

     This gives you everything you need to start development plus:

     - the ability to make UI changes and refresh the browser to view them.